evanh71/lancer-briefings/src/assets/missions/00X copy 2.md

 004
-There's a Whole World Ahead of You start
+There's a Whole World Ahead
+start

 # Mission // #???

-## There's a Whole World Ahead of You
+## There's a Whole World Ahead

 *“Surprisingly lively for a dead planet...”*